rejsafranko/Serverless-ML/README.md

-# Serverless MLOps Search Autocompletion System
+# Serverless MLOps Suggestion System on AWS

 [STILL IN DEVELOPMENT] ❗❗❗